Skip to Main Content

 Send the list to the library for review

-The library will check your list, fulfill digitisation requests, ensure the list is copyright compliant, etc.
+The library will check your list, purchase resources if required, fulfill digitisation requests, ensure the list is copyright compliant, etc.

 Once all items are approved, the library will publish your list

-Make it visible in your unit to students
+Make the Reading List visible to your students in your unit

 Introduction to Reading List